BestReviews is reader-supported and may earn an affiliate commission. Details

 It might not withstand especially intense workouts well.

-Kit ships with plenty of extras that make it a good value, including a carabiner and anchor straps.
-Each end of the rope has a 10-inch handle that gives you a good grip on the rope.
-Materials in the rope can withstand the elements without fraying.
-This battle rope is available in seven different colors and multiple lengths and diameters.
+Ships with plenty of extras that make it a good value, including a carabiner and anchor straps.
+Each end of the rope has a 10-inch handle that gives you a good grip.
+Can withstand the elements without fraying.
+This battle rope is available in 7 different colors and multiple lengths and diameters.

 Stiff style of rope that may take a while to break in for certain types of exercise.

 Can be used indoors and out.
 It's a 3-strand rope that withstands common wear and tear.
 You can grip this rope without gloves without worrying about rope burn and other discomforts.
 It's easy to roll up and store in the included sleeve without taking up much space.

 Some find discrepancies with the pictures.

 The double-layer protective cover protects it longer than you'll expect.
 It's 1.5" wide but offers resistance for a good workout.
 Designed to roll out, use, and roll back up with minimal effort when you're in a hurry.
 Great for all levels of fitness enthusiasts, from beginners to full-blown experts.